JavaScriptKC/workshop/labs/HTTP.md

    ```
 5. Launch your server at the command line: ```node server.js```

 6. Open your browser and navigate to ```http://localhost:8080``` (replace 8080 with whatever port you chose if different).
 You will notice that your browser seems to hang and will eventually timeout.
-This is because our HTTP is not yet doing anything useful with the incoming connection.
+This is because our server is not yet doing anything useful with the incoming connection.
 Let's start by responding to the request with a 200 HTTP status code.

    Here's where we are so far.